joaofranciscodmsilva/pptx-automatico/README.md

 ### The pptx template / O template pptx ('template_ncmr.pptx')

 ▶️The file 'template_ncmr.pptx' is an empty .pptx presentation, but with templates in two slide masters with legends in Portuguese and English respectively.
-Each of these slide masters has twoslide layouts, one of them for the diagram with most of the information and an additional layout for extra pictures.
+Each of these slide masters has two slide layouts, one of them for the diagram with most of the information and an additional layout for extra pictures.
 ▶️O arquivo 'template_ncmr.pptx' é uma apresentação .pptx vazia, mas com templates em dois *slide masters* com legendas em português e inglês respectivamente.
 Cada um desses *slide masters* possui dois *slide layouts*, um deles para o diagrama com a maioria das informações e um *layout* adicional para figuras extras.

 🎞️These slide masters and slide layouts contain all the necessary placeholders for the [Python script](#the-python-script--o-script-python-pptx-automaticopy) to insert the data that is contained in the [spreadsheet](#the-spreadsheet--a-planilha-banco_de_dadosxlsm).
 To access the slide master click on View and Slide Master.
 More information about *placeholders*, *slide masters* and *slide layouts*, access the link: [Documentation about placeholders](https://support.microsoft.com/en-us/office/add-edit-or-remove-a-placeholder-on-a-slide-layout-a8d93d28-66cb-43fd-9f9d-e12d0a7a1f06).